CCBR/LOGAN/README.md

 `--germline`- Enables germline using DV

-`--sv`- Enables somatic SV calling using Manta and SVABA
+`--sv`- Enables somatic SV calling using Manta, GRIDSS, and SVABA

-`--cnv`- Enables somatic CNV calling using FREEC, Sequenza, and Purple (hg19/hg38 only)
+`--cnv`- Enables somatic CNV calling using FREEC, Sequenza, ASCAT, CNVKit, and Purple (hg19/hg38 only)

 #### Optional Arguments
 `--indelrealign` - Enables indel realignment when running alignment steps.
 May be helpful for certain callers (VarScan, VarDict)

-`--callers`- Comma separated argument for callers, the default is to use all available.
+`--callers`- Comma separated argument for selecting only specified callers, the default is to use all available.
 Example: `--callers mutect2,octopus`

-`--cnvcallers`- - Comma separated argument for cnvcallers.
+`--cnvcallers`- - Comma separated argument for selecting only specified CNV callers.
 Adding flag allows only certain callers to run.
 Example: `--cnvcallers purple`

+`--svcallers`- - Comma separated argument for selecting only specified SV vallers.
+Adding flag allows only certain callers to run.
+Example: `--svcallers gridss`

 ## Running LOGAN
 Example of Tumor_Normal calling mode